Celia Birtwell: Recent work

 Birtwell produced designs for French fashion house Cacharel while it was under the design direction of Suzanne Clements and Inacio Ribeiro.
 In 2005, it was announced that she would design clothing for the high street chain Topshop, beginning with Spring/Summer 2006.
 The four collections were a sell-out success.
-In April 2008, Birthwell designed a limited collection for American fashion retailer Express.
+In April 2008, Birtwell designed a limited collection for American fashion retailer Express.
 In 2008, Millets launched a camping and outdoor footwear and clothing range which she had designed.
 New lines were added to the range for Summer 2009.
 In 2010, she created a 25-piece collection for John Lewis.

 Her book Celia Birtwell, written with Dominic Lutyens, featuring photographs, fashion sketches and memoir, was published by Quadrille in 2011.
 250 limited edition fabric covered box sets which included a signed copy of her book, and an exclusive silk scarf, were also produced.

 Birtwell was the castaway on Desert Island Discs on BBC Radio 4 on Sunday 7 October 2012.